 Bed bugs only feed on blood.
 Under cool conditions, bed bugs have been able to survive up to a year without a meal.
-They prefer to be more active at night when the host is asleep.
+Furthermore, they prefer to be more active at night when the host is asleep.

 Signs of Infestation

 Seeing the bugs.
 Adult bed bugs are about the shape and size of an apple seed.

 Case skins.
 As the juvenile bugs grow, they shed their skins, discovery of which can indicate their presence.